Learning how to edit a book is hard.

 It’s one of the things I struggle with the most.
 I’m just itching to have a character, the narrator, or some pretty prose spell out the fascinating philosophical implication of this character’s actions or thoughts.

 Don’t do it.
 It’s cheap, and it comes across as flat and boring.

 Find a way to show it with action instead.

 Your audience is smart; if your writing is done well, they should come to the conclusion you wanted them to on their own.
 It will be far more powerful than if you simply told them because it’s an active experience for the reader.

 They may also come to a different conclusion than you expected, and that can be even more fun.

 This is very similar to the last point.
 If you have some piece of information you need the audience to know, show it with action instead of telling them, or have it come up in natural conversation between the characters.

-Don’t tell the audience about the terrible PTSD your character is suffering from.
+Don’t tell the audience about the terrible PTSD your character or a person is suffering from.
 Don’t fill the page with beautiful prose about how the character feels.